HwWobbe/WipHww/README.md

     - 0601 (= PR )
       - integrate additional external resources
         - gCalendar & MwsH too
+          - this is promising enough to warrant more focus
 - EdD2024:
   - 0504: current research shows that there are efficiencies in using four terms that are associated via a ConText
     - obviously such context alsi have relative probabilities.